Beretta 81 Cheetah Pistols - Only $249.99

 Gun Grading Guide - Firearms and Surplus

 Numerous grading scales exist for sorting firearms according to their condition.
 Our grading scale for surplus firearms is based on the percentage of remaining finish.
-We primarily use the National Rifle Association (NRA) grading guide for direction.
+We use the National Rifle Association (NRA) Antique Firearm Conditions Standards for grading surplus firearms.

 Surplus firearms should be functional and free of broken parts, regardless of grade, unless otherwise specified.
 Periodically, we encounter incomplete or broken surplus firearms.
 When we find surplus firearms in this condition, we often sell or auction them as Gunsmith Specials at reduced prices.
 We sell these surplus firearms with the disclaimer that they are non-functional and need gunsmith attention to return to a firing state.